Measuring Emotional Experiences to Music – Content Validity Assessment for Episode Model Constructs

 The public-facing version of the repository is available at https://tuomaseerola.github.io/MIMEE/.
-At the moment we call the instrument Modular Instrument for Music-related Emotional Episodes (MIMEE).

-Three main analytical operations are documented here.
+Three main analytical operations are documented in the repo.

 Semantic similarity analysis